seniorlink-vela/public-api-docs/index.md

 # Overview

-The Vela public api is designed to provide a rational, unified interface for Partners to interface with the Vela system
+    The Vela public api is designed to provide a rational, unified interface for Partners to interface with the Vela system.

 ## Swagger
-The swagger for the Vela Public API is available at https://app.vela.care/public/api/docs/ for production and https://app.beta.alwaysreach.net/public/api/docs/ for the beta environment.
+The swagger for the Vela Public API is available at [https://app.vela.care/public/api/docs/]() for production and [ https://app.beta.alwaysreach.net/public/api/docs/]() for the beta environment.
 The beta environment is updated 3 weeks prior to a release to facilitate integration testing.

 ## Utilizing public api
 All endpoints require authorization -- to use the public api the caller must have the public api permission associated with their account.
 ![image](images/admin-roles.png)
 The APIs are broken up into several sections - admin for user and care team data, care data for information regarding the care of a specific user and the events section -- which uses queues and webhooks to inform the partner of what data has been created or changed as it happens within the system.

 This is a Restful api, and follows standard conventions.
 A user must have the public_api permission in Vela to access it.